Stilton cheese isn't in our fridge? No problem.

 Looking to upgrade your cheese options?
 We've got key insights on Cambozola substitutes.

-Discover easy cheese swaps in our guide to alternatives to Cambozola cheese, especially when you’re out of Stilton.
+Discover easy cheese swaps in our Cambozola substitutes with practical swaps, especially when you're out of Stilton.

 5 - Bleu d'Auvergne